intelsdi-x/swan/misc/dev/vagrant/singlenode/README.md

   1. `checker.sh`

 ## Troubleshooting
-- Vagrant 1.8.4 and Virtualbox 5.1.X aren't compatible, Virtualbox 5.0.10
-  works fine with this Vagrant version
 - If you can't run `make deps` because of unauthorized error, make sure you don't have in gitconfig:
   `[url "https://"]